Last updated:

 • Not designed for firm-level billing across many clients

-• Supports multi-currency accounting for international clients
+• Handles multi-currency accounting for international client work

-• Enables collaboration between accountants and clients
+• Enables real-time collaboration between accountants and clients

 • Integrates invoicing directly with reconciliation workflows